Follow Us

 How Much Does CBT Cost?

-We know that looking after your mental health is important, and we want to make sure you can afford the care you need.
+We know that looking after your mental health is important, and we want to ensure you can afford the care you need.
 That’s why we offer different types of therapy sessions for cognitive-behavioral therapy (CBT).

-If you like to meet in person, you can choose from:
+If you would like to meet in person, you can choose from the following:

 These online CBT sessions cost less: